cbornet/generator-jhipster-swagger-cli/README.md

 # Introduction

 This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
 This module generates code in your JHipster app from a swagger definition.
-It can generate both front-end AngularJS and back-end [Netflix Feign](https://github.com/Netflix/feign) clients.
+It can generate both front-end AngularJS and back-end [Spring-Cloud FeignClients](http://projects.spring.io/spring-cloud/spring-cloud.html#spring-cloud-feign) clients.

+Note that the generated FeignClient can be used in both Monolithic and Micro-service applications.

 # Prerequisites